History

 Hope Again

-1990s - A group of activists successfully persuaded the state to close a soot-emitting power plant about a half-mile from Tivoli; part of the large monetary settlement resulting from this closure was granted by the city, in 1998, to a private environmental organization to revitalize the Preserve.
+1990s - A group of activists successfully persuaded the state to close a soot-emitting power plant in a neighborhood about a half-mile from Tivoli.
+Part of the large monetary settlement resulting from this closure was granted by the city, in 1998, to a private environmental group to revitalize the Preserve.

-Early 2000s - The rustic trails had been surfaced with wood chips and bordered with heavy beams – some of which are still visible along the trails.
-Occasionally, neighborhood groups formed to assist with clean-up and development.
+Early 2000s - The rustic trails had been surfaced with wood chips and bordered with heavy beams – some of which were collected and used to form the Tower that can be seen beside the Brother Yusuf Memorial Trail.

 Brother Yusuf Burgess

 1991 - Brother Yusuf moved to Albany, after a childhood in a housing project in Brooklyn, a tour of duty in Vietnam, and several years of struggle to raise a large family.
 He became active in advocacy groups for children and environmental causes almost as soon as he arrived here.
 (He called himself a “closet environmentalist” in the inner city.)
-He founded Youth Ed-Venture and Nature Network, to introduce Albany youth to the Adirondacks and the Catskills – and to the Tivoli Lake Preserve.
-His favorite slogan was “No Child Left Inside.
+He introduced Albany youth to the Adirondacks and the Catskills – and to the Tivoli Lake Preserve.
+His favorite slogan was “No Child Left Inside.”

-2014 - He founded Friends of Tivoli Lake.
-Brother Yusuf and this group were an important part of the city’s next revitalization effort, this time involving the hiring of a consultant firm and the organizing of community meetings to get input; culminating, in the fall of 2014, with a Visioning Plan, which is now part of the city’s comprehensive plan.
+2014 - Brother Yusuf founded Friends of Tivoli Lake.
+He and this group were an important part of the city’s next revitalization effort, this time involving the hiring of a consultant firm and the organizing of community meetings to get input; culminating, in the fall of 2014, with a Visioning Plan, which is now part of the city’s Comprehensive Plan.

 Part of the plan was to “daylight” the Patroon Creek, which many years ago had been diverted through a six-foot-wide pipe that ran underground through the section of the creek that was north of the Preserve – this to prevent stormwater runoff from sending polluted water into the lake.
-(The idea was not entirely successful, as bigger storms created more runoff, which overflowed the entrance to the pipe.)
 Since the upstream sources of the pollution had largely been eliminated by the 2010s, the city applied for a multi-million-dollar grant to reopen the creek.
+This project was completed in the fall of 2019.

 Tragically, Brother Yusuf died suddenly in December 2014.
 The line of people at his service extended around the block, and included city officials and representatives from the NYS Department of Environmental Conservation.
-About 50 people attended a memorial tree-planting in Brother Yusuf’s honor the following year, at the Manning Boulevard entrance to the Preserve.
+About 50 people attended a memorial tree-planting in Brother Yusuf’s honor the following year.
+See the tree and memorial plaque at the Manning Boulevard entrance to the Preserve.

 Community Farm